A bit more about me

 I licked poison dart frogs in Colombia, visited fungus-infested frog farms in Uruguay, visited an amphibian refugee camp in a volcanic crater in Panama, and joined an expedition to look for a rare frog that burps up its babies in Patagonia.
 I visited eight countries in six months and loved every minute of it.

-In 2012, I was awarded a prestigious National Geographic Emerging Explorer Award for my work in popularising a conservation message to a new audience.
-I’m proud to be an affiliate of the Amphibian Survival Alliance, and have lectured on conservation issues for high profile corporate and third sector clients, including ZSL, IUCN and Oxford University.
+In 2012, I was honoured to receive a prestigious National Geographic Emerging Explorer Award for my work in popularising a conservation message to a new audience.
+I’m now proud to be an affiliate of the Amphibian Survival Alliance, and have lectured on conservation issues for ZSL, IUCN, Synchronicity Earth and Oxford University.